manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

       ````
       > You can change the rate that is 1Hz by default

 5. Open the "teachablemachine" app to create a model for "Traffic Signs".
 Go to https://teachablemachine.withgoogle.com/ and create an image project.
-Select "Standard Image model" and create a Class name for each Traffic sign with the exact name you have choosen for each sign (Stop, Turn_Right, Turn_Left, forbidden_direction, give_way, etc).
+Select "Standard Image model" and create a Class name for each Traffic sign with the exact name you have choosen for each sign (Stop, Turn_Right, Turn_Left, Forbidden_Direction, Give_Way, etc).
    - Copy the photos you have made with the robot from the local PC folder for each sign and upload them to each class of the project.
    - Train the model.
    - Open "Export model" and select "Tensorflow" option and choose "Download model"